Vaccines and Immunisations - Guidance for Practices

 The following programmes continue unchanged:

-The detail of these programmes will be available in the vaccination and immunisation programmes 2018/19 guidance and audit requirements document which will be published in due course.
+The detail of these programmes are available in the GMS Contract 2019/20 guidance and audit requirements We await the 2020 update.

 It is recommended that you read all the specifications to confirm the eligible cohort and ensure that you are able to deliver the requirements in full, including all the data requirements.

 Sign up to CQRS is required and will indicate your full participation in the programme.
-Payments will be made via CQRS and sign up is required no later than 30 June 2018.
+Payments will be made via CQRS and sign up.
 Failure to do so may result in delayed payments as the offer will close and you will be unable to claim on CQRS for any programme that you are not signed up to.

 Information for Immunisation Professionals